-In 1838, the area was first settled by Scottish squatters as a pastoral run.
-The first land survey of 1849 described an area of springs and swampy ground which was excluded from subsequent land sales.
+In 1838, the area was first settled by Scottish squatters as a pastoral run, and following a land survey in 1849 was described as an area of 'springs and swampy ground' which was excluded from subsequent land sales.
 Following the discovery of gold in 1851, the springs were dammed to provide a water supply for the increased population.

 In 1859 the first Buninyong Municipal Council reserved an area of 10 acres for the Botanical Gardens.

-Once visitors could travel to Buninyong by train, it became a popular picnic destination.
-The railway era was the heyday of the Buninyong Botanic Gardens.
-The service ended in 1937 and the track was dismantled in 1947.
-Long serving curators who contributed to the development and upkeep of the Gardens until the Second World War as follows:
+Once visitors could travel to Buninyong by train, it became a very popular picnic destination.
+The railway era was the heyday of the Buninyong Botanic Gardens, but the service ended in 1937 and the track was dismantled in 1947.

 From 1993-1995, intensive weed removal was undertaken by the Buninyong Shire Council under the leadership of public-spirited local identity, Derrick Leather.

 With local government amalgamation in 1994, the responsibility for the Buninyong Botanic Gardens was entrusted to the Ballarat City Council which has commissioned a Conservation Study and Landscape Masterplan.
 With the receipt of Federal Community Program Funds and the Corangamite Catchment Management Authority Waterway Incentives Program Funds, works were carried out in 2001 to improve the water quality of The Gong, Buninyong Botanic Gardens water features and storm water discharged into the Leigh River Catchment.